Stonelinks/stonelinks.github.io/pages/projects/stonelinks/old.md

     - Store all content as markdown files structured into directories to form a hierarchy
     - Automatic generation of a site map based on hierarchy
     - Automatic generation of navigation sidebar for all pages on the same level in hierarchy
-    - Automatic generation of index pages in a directory if an `index.md` file doesn't exist (sorta how a web server does)
+    - Automatic generation of index pages in a directory if an `index.md` file doesn't exist (sorta how apache does)
     - Breadcrumb navigation for each page from root of tree to current page
 - URL control
     - Should be able to control everything about a URL from: